bryancolosky/bryancolosky.github.io/_projects/baldor/baldor.markdown

 kpi:
 - timeline:   2 years
-- design:     4 months
+- design:     8 months
 - platforms:  [web, ios, android]
 - devices:    [mobile, laptop, desktop]

 challenge: With 3 regional distribution centers, hourly price updates per customer account, and daily ordering cutoffs times, not only did Baldor Foods need to provide its customers with a robust ordering system, but also coordinate a large amount data and business intelligence across several endpoints.

-design-approach:
+design-approach: Drawing on insights from user surveys and customer support channels, I set out to create an eCommerce website that artfully showcased Baldor’s products, streamline the buyer journeys, and offer multiple avenues to discover, save, and order products for its customers.

 diagrams:
 - name: Sitemap